Finding uniformly most reliable graphs by counting trivial cuts: The Bipartite Graphs and are UMRGs

-In Lemmas~\ref{preparatory1}~and~\ref{preparatory2}, we consider the degree-sequence sorted increasingly, and select the first $h$ nodes.
-Let us call $V^hG$ to this set.
-The node-set $V^hG$ is not unique, but the proofs do not depend on the specific selection.
+We will extensively use Lemmas~\ref{sharpest_bound}, \ref{rude_bound} and \ref{SortedVertexLemma}.
+The following results consider the first $h$ nodes sorted by increasing degree.
+Let us call $ V^hG$ to this set, i.e., if $VG = \{v_1,\ldots, v_n\}$ with $\gr{v_1}\leq \cdots \leq \gr{v_n}$ then $ V^hG=\{v_1,v_2,\ldots, v_h\}$.
+This order is not unique, but the following proofs do not depend on the specific choice.